spacetelescope/jdaviz/docs/mosviz/import_data.rst

 specifying which files are which, and the associations between them.
 This is done by generating three lists containing the filenames for the 1D spectra, 2D spectra, and images in your dataset.
-These three lists are taken as arguments by :meth:`~jdaviz.configs.mosviz.helper.Mosviz.load_data`.
+These three lists are taken as arguments by :py:meth:`~jdaviz.configs.mosviz.helper.Mosviz.load_data`.
 The association between files is assumed to be the order of each list (e.g., the first object consists of the first filename specified in each list, the second target is the second in each list, and so forth).